Complete 2023 Guide to Huay Mae Khamin Waterfall, Thailand

 Huay Mae Khamin Waterfall is the best waterfall in Thailand and, sadly, is one that you have probably never heard of!

-Located just an hour from the famous Erawan Waterfall near Kanchanaburi, Huay Mae Khamin Waterfall is a local secret and hidden gem.
+Located just an hour from the famous Erawan Waterfall near Kanchanaburi, Huay Mae Khamin Waterfall is a local secret and hidden gem.Β

-Huay Mae Khamin UPDATE: January, 2023
+Huay Mae Khamin Overview

 Tier 4 (Chat Kaew) is the highest drop at Huay Mae Khamin Falls